The Small Brand’s Guide to Black Friday Email Marketing

 Let’s say, for instance, that you sell training equipment and have customers who have purchased resistance bands.
 You can send an email to these people to promote different levels of resistance bands that they don’t have – or other products that would round out their workout routine, like a jump rope or foam roller.

-First, people love exclusivity.
-They’ll be happier about being a part of a VIP group if that group actually gets unique deals.
+Besides, if you only provide access to the new pieces to your subscribers or offer them early discounts on the new collection, they’ll be happier about being a part of a VIP group if that group gets unique deals.

 4. Send valuable content in your nurture emails